Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 Is an AI Platform Right for Me?

 With a platform focused on optimizing CX outcomes, you can quickly bring the awesome power and flexibility of generative AI into your contact center – without ever spinning up a server or fretting over what “backpropagation” means.
-To the best of our knowledge, this is the cheapest and fastest way to demo this technology in your workflow to determine whether it warrants a deeper investment.
+To the best of our knowledge, this is the cheapest and fastest way to demo this API technology in your workflow to determine whether it warrants a deeper investment.

 To parse out more generative AI facts from fiction, download our e-book on AI misconceptions and how to overcome them.
 If you’re concerned about hallucinations, data privacy, and similar issues, you won’t find a better one-stop read!